The best photo is often the difference is as clear as Night and Day

 ISO 6400, ƒ/4, 1/35

-Once I started taking photos with a good tripod the photos looked so much better.
-It wasn’t camera error, it was operator error that was causing my photos to not appear as sharp as they could.
+Once I started taking photos with a good tripod, the images looked much better.
+It wasn’t a camera error; it was operator error that was causing my photos to appear less sharp.

 Christmas season photos